mlandis/mlandis.github.io/_posts/2014-01-13-modeling-git-DAG-evolution.md

 To infer the parameters of this process, I set up a slapdash [Markov chain Monte Carlo](http://en.wikipedia.org/wiki/Markov_chain_Monte_Carlo) implemented in Python and found at [https://github.com/mlandis/git-coal/blob/master/git_dag.py](https://github.com/mlandis/git-coal/blob/master/git_dag.py).

 Finally, I applied this model to the `git-log` history of [git-coal](http://github.com/mlandis/git-coal), the very same repository git_dag.py is stored in.
-To make the `git-log` a bit more interesting, I executed a few dozen meaningless `git-branch` and `git-merge` using [https://github.com/mlandis/git-coal/blob/master/git_coal.py](https://github.com/mlandis/git-coal/blob/master/git_dag.py).
+To make the `git-log` a bit more interesting, I executed a few dozen meaningless `git-branch` and `git-merge` commands using [https://github.com/mlandis/git-coal/blob/master/git_coal.py](https://github.com/mlandis/git-coal/blob/master/git_dag.py).

 Looking at the posterior from the analysis using [Tracer](http://tree.bio.ed.ac.uk/software/tracer/), we see the rate of branch and merge events are approximately equal (which is true under my simulation settings).

 <a href="/assets/git_graph_eg.png"><img src="/assets/git_graph_eg.png" alt="git-graph" style="width: 600px"/></a>

 Many disregarded factors should affect the rates of branching, merging, and committing, such as who the user is, the absolute time (e.g. of day or year), which branch is being worked on (e.g. `master` vs. `patch`), the distribution of commit sizes, which files are checked out, etc. Since `git-log` retains records for all these variables, they can be modeled as affecting the event rates very easily.

+I'll be playing around with this more in my spare time, but that's all for now.